MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-failed-post-start.md

 # Code 43 - CM_PROB_FAILED_POST_START

-This function is reserved for system use.

-A driver has reported a device failure.
+This Device Manager error message indicates that a driver has reported a device failure.

 ## Error Code